PrairieLearn/PrairieLearn/doc/autograder.md

 `environment` should correspond to a docker image on a container repository, and will be passed directly to AWS Batch as the `image` field in a job definition.
 See [here](http://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html) for more information.
 In the future, PrairieLearn will be able to automatically build and deploy the environments in your `environments/` directory; when that feature is added, we'll first check if your `environment` value corresponds to a directory in `environments/`.
 If it does, we'll build an image from that environment and use it to run your grading job; if not, we'll treat the value as a reference to an image on a container repository.

-Additionally, you can specify and autograder with `"autograder": "ag1"`.
+Additionally, you can specify an autograder with `"autograder": "ag1"`.
 If you specify an autograder `placeholder`, the files from `[course]/autograders/placeholder` will be present in `/grade/shared/` when your job is run.

 If `autogradingEnabled` does not exist, autograding will be turned off by default.